 And here I was eating healthier, giving myself the ability to snack with foods I enjoy.
 And I was doing it in a way that was kinder to my brain’s needs for comfort.
 Now this wasn’t the only change I made to appease my brain in eating healthier.
 This is just one example.
 Most people have multiple habits they need to re-create to keep their brain happy while eating healthier.

 But here’s the tricky part.
 What worked for me won’t necessarily work for you.
 My brain finds certain things comforting that might not at all be comforting to you and vice versa.
 This is why there also needs to be a mindset shift that eating healthy doesn’t translate to the same diet for everyone.

 You need to take time exploring your own needs.
 What healthy habits can you create that will appease both your body and your brain?
 And don’t give up if you don’t immediately have an answer.
-If this were easy, you would have been doing this years ago.
+If this were easy,

 Think of your brain as a crying, screaming baby.
 Do you just give up if the baby doesn’t stop crying with the first thing you try?
 Or do you instead try something else?
 Really explore what your brain needs to be happy in a healthy lifestyle.